jamesthesnake/jamesthesnake.github.io/_posts/2022-04-17-unity-unreall.md

 A lot of interesting responses came from developers, mainly people working on games, which of course makes sense.
 But, it may be interesting to look at it from the angle of someone who's less focused on the art and more on the software, specifically from a maintainer's point of view.
 I've worked with a number of Unity games and (admittedly) I've occasionally poked at some Unreal games.
 More recently I've been working with UE5's Linux editor support as part of work on [SDL](https://libsdl.org/).
 (TL;DR: I'm kind of stunned at [what I've been able to do with it from day one](https://twitter.com/flibitijibibo/status/1511530172553605124).)

-I lazily call myself a game developer, but in reality I focus on ports and long-term maintenance, not much else - if you want a Linux version, or you want a game cleaned up after 10 years of bit-rot, [I'm your guy](https://flibitijibibo.com/index.php?page=Portfolio/Ports).
-I've been doing this for [some time now](https://icculus.org/finger/flibitijibibo)!

 Anyway, what makes Unity appealing comes down to the typical Unity project lifecycle, one that I've seen consistently across many games, sizes of studios, etc: The beginning of the project is always really nice!
 You already know this, because literally everybody using Unity will tell you the same thing: It's great for prototyping.
 It's a great way to get people hooked, as long as the rest of the lifecycle is at least _decent_.
 Hell, [people still put up with all of XNA's numerous failures to this very day](https://flibitijibibo.com/index.php?page=Portfolio/Tools#01_FNA.txt) because they can at least bend it to fit their needs from start to finish.